Jorgee-sk/TFG/README.md

 </ol>

 <p>
 Regardless of the tool being used, a visual interface is available in runtime, facilitating the creation of behavior trees for integration into our video game.
-Users can craft new behaviors utilizing the foundational nodes provided or recycle existing ones.
+Users can craft new behaviors using the base nodes provided or recycle existing ones.
 </p>